 THE LOVED ONES

-It felt odd trying to pigeonhole where The Loved Ones was going during the first little while.
-In some ways, the film is confusing the word of mouth leads you to expect a horror film but the initial scenes seem more like a nowhere town slice of life drama.
-Eventually what we end up with seems like a Backwoods Brutality film such as The Texas Chain Saw Massacre (1974), or at least one of the Australian copycats of that such as Wolf Creek (2005) and Storm Warning (2007), feeling like it has been crossbred with the Australian Suburban Mayhem (2006) and its central character of a young girl who is a tyrannical force of nature in her determination.
+It felt odd trying to pigeonhole where The Loved Ones was going during the initial scenes.
+In some ways, the film is confusing the word of mouth leads you to expect a horror film but the opening scenes seem more like a nowhere town slice of life drama.
+Eventually what we end up with seems like a Backwoods Brutality film such as The Texas Chain Saw Massacre (1974), or at least one of the Australian copycats of that like Wolf Creek (2005) and Storm Warning (2007), feeling like it has been crossbred with the Australian Suburban Mayhem (2006) and its central character of a young girl who is a tyrannical force of nature in her determination.

 When he eventually finds his way there, Sean Byrne handles the horror element well Xavier Samuels feet being nailed to the floor in a grisly display of gore; the offhand moment where Robin McLeavy opens the cellar door and throws scraps of food down and figures there scurry to eat them; or her father (John Brumpton) drilling a hole in the centre of Xavier Samuels forehead with a power drill and she preparing to pour boiling water in to turn him into a zombie (although I kept having my doubts as to whether having a hole drilled in the middle of his forehead would leave Samuel capable of getting up and walking, let alone driving a car, both of which he proceeds to do shortly afterwards).